 - No. MLlib includes both the RDD-based API and the DataFrame-based API.
 The RDD-based API is now in maintenance mode.
 But neither API is deprecated, nor MLlib as a whole.

-netlib-java’s native proxies can’t be distributed with Spark.
+However, native acceleration libraries can’t be distributed with Spark.
 See MLlib Linear Algebra Acceleration Guide for how to enable accelerated linear algebra processing.
 If accelerated native libraries are not enabled, you will see a warning message like below and a pure JVM implementation will be used instead:

 To use MLlib in Python, you will need NumPy version 1.4 or newer.